 - If your incision bleeds or swells up, lie down and put pressure on it for 30 minutes.

 Angioplasty does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 Eat a heart-healthy diet, exercise, stop smoking (if you smoke), and reduce stress to help lower your chances of having a blocked artery again.
 Your provider may give you medicine to help lower your cholesterol.

 Most people take aspirin together with another antiplatelet medicine such as clopidogrel (Plavix), prasugrel (Efient), or ticagrelor (Brilinta) after this procedure.
 These medicines are blood thinners.
 They keep your blood from forming clots in your arteries and stent.
 A blood clot can lead to a heart attack.
 Take the medicines exactly as your provider tells you.
 Do not stop taking them without talking with your provider first.

 You should know how to take care of your angina if it returns.

-Make sure you have a follow-up appointment scheduled with your heart doctor (cardiologist).
+Make sure you have a follow-up appointment scheduled with your heart care provider (cardiologist).

 Your provider may refer you to a cardiac rehabilitation program.
 This will help you learn how to slowly increase your exercise.
 You will also learn how to take care of your angina and care for yourself after a heart attack.